jkroepke/openvpn-auth-oauth2/docs/FAQ.md

 A: No, it is not feasible to implement a Remember Me function directly within openvpn-auth-oauth2 or OpenVPN.
 This limitation arises from the inability of openvpn-auth-oauth2 to store client cookies.
 While some OIDC providers like Keycloak offer a Remember Me feature, enabling automatic login would require implementation within the OIDC provider's settings rather than within openvpn-auth-oauth2 itself.

-## Q: In logs, I see `Provider did not return a id_token.
-Validation of user data is not possible.`, but my provider is returning an id_token.
+## Q: `Provider did not return a id_token.
+Validation of user data is not possible.` is logged, but my provider is returning an id_token.

 A: This could happen, if `oauth2.endpoint.auth` and `oauth2.endpoint.token` are defined.
 In this case, the underlying works in OAUTH2 mode, and the id_token is not recognized.
 If you want to use the user validation, you should remove `oauth2.endpoint.auth` and `oauth2.endpoint.token` from your configuration.

+## Q: Why openvpn-auth-oauth2 doesn't logout the user from OIDC server after the VPN session was terminated?

+A: The openvpn-auth-oauth2 plugin doesn’t log out the user from the OIDC server after the VPN session ends because the OpenID Connect (OIDC) protocol’s end session endpoint, while available, isn’t suitable in this context.
+The end session endpoint generates a URL intended for the end-user to manually initiate the logout process via their browser.
+Since OpenVPN operates without direct interaction with the user's browser upon logout, there's no mechanism to automatically open the URL for the user.

+Instead of attempting a user logout, the recommended approach to configure short session lifetimes.
+This ensures that OIDC sessions aren’t reused after a VPN session terminates, minimizing the risk of session misuse.

+It's also worth noting that for an attacker to reuse a session with openvpn-auth-oauth2, they’d need a valid OpenVPN session cookie from an active and authenticated connection.
+This requirement provides an additional layer of security, as getting a cookie is highly unlikely without a prior compromise.